vitrig/vim/README.md

-# My personal vim configuration with plugins
+# My personal Vim setup

 This repository hosts my personal vim configuration and plugins that i use.